 Advent I or Levavi

-Today is Advent I, the fourth sunday before Christmas, and the start of the liturgical year.
+28 November 2021 – Last Sunday, Trinitatis XXV closed the liturgical year 2020-2021.
+So today is the start of the new liturgical year 2021-2022 with Advent I, the fourth sunday before Christmas.
 Bach left us 3 magnificent cantatas for this day.
 They all deal with the excitement of the upcoming birth of the Saviour.

 Bach often reused themes or partial or even complete cantatas to create new work.
 This style is called musical parody.
 And today has a prime example of this practice by Bach.